-Scuba diving in Palau: Highlights + liveaboards vs resorts
+Scuba Diving in Palau: Highlights + Liveaboards vs Resorts

 Thinking about scuba diving in Palau?
 Discover everything you need to know about exploring this island nation, including what you can expect to see underwater and whether to opt for a liveaboard vs resort-based dive vacation in Palau.

 Palau’s waters boast an astounding diversity of marine life, spanning from the minuscule and intricate to the majestic and awe-inspiring.
-At the same time, its people have made an unwavering commitment to environmental preservation.
+Of its islands, 70 belong to a fully protected marine reserve, so its underwater ecosystems are allowed to thrive.

 In fact, the importance of protecting the nation’s natural resources is so paramount that visitors to Palau are required to sign a “passport pledge” upon arrival.
 This says that you vow to behave in an ecologically and culturally responsible manner during your stay.